JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 * Support of the new Canary Android Studio Hendhehog.
 * Updated versions of Kotlin, Gradle and libraries in the Multiplatform project.
 * Applied new (targetHierarchy.default())[https://kotlinlang.org/docs/whatsnew1820.html#new-approach-to-source-set-hierarchy] in the Multiplatform project.
-* Applied source set name suffixes to platform specific files in the Multiplatform project.
+* Applied source set name suffixes to platform-specific files in the Multiplatform project.

 </td>
 <td>